fedepacher/RecomendationML/README.md

 For this task it has created the following [issue](https://github.com/fedepacher/RecomendationML/issues/2) where you can find the description of the task to solve.<br>
 It has the following [issue](https://github.com/fedepacher/RecomendationML/issues/3) related.

 ## Deployment

 To deploy the environment it has ussed the following [tutorial](https://github.com/HX-FNegrete/render-fastapi-tutorial).
 The related issue can be found [here](https://github.com/fedepacher/RecomendationML/issues/4).

+## Exploratory data analysis

+For this task it has created the following [issue](https://github.com/fedepacher/RecomendationML/issues/5) where you can find all the related information.<br>